Finding Low Star Discrepancy 3D Kronecker Point Sets Using Algorithm Configuration Techniques: Experimental Results

-We compare the evolution of the $\linf $ discrepancy for multiple interval configurations (INTERVAL1 - INTERVAL10) of $\nbpoint \in [5,1000]$ and the obtained configuration IRACE\_1500 in Table \ref{tab:Kronecker_3d}.
+We compare the evolution of the $\linf $ discrepancy for multiple interval configurations (INTERVAL1 - INTERVAL10) of $\nbpoint \in [5,1000]$ and the obtained configuration \irace\_1500 in Table \ref{tab:Kronecker_3d}.
 INTERVAL1 means $\nbpoint \in [5, 100]$, INTERVAL2 has $\nbpoint \in [101, 200]$ and so on until INTERVAL10 that has $\nbpoint \in [901, 1000]$.
-The main objective of this study is to find good pairs $(\parameterTwo, \parameterThree)$ that are good for a specific interval but that could also be good as well for all \nbpoint.
+The main objective of this study is to find good pairs $(\parameterTwo, \parameterThree) \in [0,1]^2$ that are good for a specific interval but that could also be good as well for all \nbpoint.
 Then we rerun the algorithm for the whole \nbpoint $\in [5, 2500]$.
-To have a clear vision on the results, we keep only the results odd number intervals as shown in the plots in Figure~\ref{fig:irace_chunck_complete}.
+To have a clear vision on the results, we keep only the results for odd-number intervals as shown in the plots in Figure~\ref{fig:irace_chunck_complete}.

 Figure \ref{fig:irace_chunck_complete} illustrates how the lines are closely packed when \nbpoint is small, suggesting that most configurations perform similarly for smaller sizes.
 Performance differences become more noticeable as the number of points increases.
-For example, INTERVAL\_5 and INTERVAL\_9 consistently outperform the majority of other interval configurations and are competitive with IRACE\_1500 up to about 1000–1200 points; beyond this range, a clear improvement emerges.
+For example, INTERVAL\_5 and INTERVAL\_9 consistently outperform the majority of other interval configurations and are competitive with \irace\_1500 up to about 1000–1200 points; beyond this range, a clear improvement emerges.
 We do not have a full understanding of why this happens.
-This suggests that there exists some space to further improve the Kronecker sequences beyond the results we already obtained with \irace.
+This suggests that there exists some space to further improve the Kronecker sets beyond the results we already obtained with \irace.

 However, in addition to demonstrating the benefit of data-driven parameter tuning in navigating the highly nonconvex discrepancy landscape and preventing premature performance saturation, this suggests that automatic algorithm configuration is more effective at identifying parameter settings that generalize across increasing sample sizes.